 How to Copy a Page from One WordPress Site to Another

-- pages, created with either classic or the block editor.
+• pages, created with either the classic or block editor.

 So let’s get started now.

 Method 1.
-Using a Plugin
+Using a Plugin (Recommended)

-- Install my Simple WordPress Crossposting plugin.
+1. Install and activate the Simple WP Crossposting plugin.

 Example: